MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 1. All apps using the older framework are 'updated' to use the newer version.

-If step 2 is interrupted before completion, then any apps for which the newer framework wasn't registered will fail to launch from the start menu.
+If step 2 is interrupted before completion, then any apps for which the newer framework wasn't registered fails to launch from the start menu.
 We believe any app on HoloLens could be affected by this issue.

-Some users have reported that closing hung apps and launching other apps such as Feedback Hub, 3D Viewer or Photos resolves the issue for them - however, this doesn't work 100% of the time.
+Some users have reported that closing hung apps and launching other apps such as Feedback Hub, 3D Viewer, or Photos resolves the issue for them - however, this workaround doesn't work 100% of the time.

 We have root caused that this issue wasn't caused the update itself, but a bug in the OS that resulted in the .NET Native framework update being handled incorrectly.
 We're pleased to announce that we have identified a fix and have released an update (OS version 17763.380) containing the fix.